yangsiran/python-projects/README.md

 This project is cgi-database application supporting post and reply to message, also supporting message threading.

-## Project 8: File Sharing With XML-RPC
+## Project 8: File Sharing with XML-RPC

 This one implement a peer-to-peer file sharing application, which using XML-RPC to call method on the other program on different machine (may be same machine).